smeshkov/gomock/README.md

 - `errors` - helps to setup sampled errors, with the randomised error codes;
 - `allowCors` - list of allowed domains for CORS;
 - `dynamic` - allows to configure dynamic read/write behaviour, i.e. values can be stored and retrieved from the inetrnal store.
+- `watch` - allows to watch over the config files changes and reload automatically.

 `mock.json` is the default name for a mock configuration file, it can be renamed and set via `-mock` option, e.g. `./gomock -mock api.json`